lukechanning/chowder-bucket/_posts/2015-11-23-ss-testimonials.md

 ![Stupid simple testimonials plugin for WordPress](/images/gifs/quick-slide.gif)

-S.S.
-Testimonials — or _stupid simple_ — is a lightweight, minimalistic approach to WordPress testimonials.
+Stupid Simple Testimonials is a lightweight, minimalistic approach to WordPress testimonials.
 It takes only three minutes to install and display, from activation to final touches.
 Likewise, it requires no additional editing or code knowledge to look _exactly_ like the box.
 We call it “no assembly required.”

 Best of all, you can charge this bad boy anywhere text is accepted.
-Just add the `[ss-testimonials]` shortcode where you want testimonials to magically appear.
+Just add the `[simple-testimonials]` shortcode where you want testimonials to magically appear.
 The rest is taken care of.
 Don’t even sweat it!

 A short list of features includes:

-1. 6 unique themes to get the ball rolling in your theme.
-2. Easy customization via the built-in WordPress Customizer — if you can click, you can change the settings.
-3. 3 minutes from installation to display.
-4. We aren't kidding.
-It'll look exactly like the tin in freaky fast time.
-5. Built-in custom stylesheet for easy developer access.
-6. All the latest and greatest frameworks under the hood, ensuring maximum browser compatibility.
-Does Grandma use Internet Explorer?
-Not a problem.
+1. Multiple page layouts, including a **touch-enabled slider** and a dynamic grid
+2.  **Grid layout automatically adjusts** to match total number of testimonials, creating an attractive design every time
+3.  **Six unique color schemes** to match any theme you’ve got
+4. Divide your testimonials into **categories** for easy management
+5. Stupid simple shortcode – **[simple-testimonials]** – that can be used in pages, posts and widgets
+6. Beautiful, minimalist design that **works right out of the box**, no coding required
+7. Installation and setup so simple you can have it running in **3 minutes or less**
+8. Easy testimonial editing using the standard WordPress editor – no need to learn new, complicated layouts
+9. Fully **compatible with Visual Composer**, so you can use the tools you know and love
+10. Beautiful documentation and full support.
+It works out-of-the-box, but we’re here just in case.

 We’re proud of the results, and we think it’s the perfect option for end users and hardcore coders alike.
-S.S.
-Testimonials includes a built-in, customizable CSS sheet for the salty tech savvy folks.
+Stupid Simple Testimonials includes a built-in, customizable CSS sheet for the salty tech savvy folks.

 Our testimonials plugin is also built on the best standards and includes rock-solid jQuery via [Owl Carousel 2](http://www.owlcarousel.owlgraphic.com/) and the best in responsive CSS thanks to [Bourbon](http://bourbon.io).
 At barely over 100kb installed, it’s also crazy thin.

 To see just how stupid simple the whole testimonials thing can be, we dare you to give it a try.

 <div class="cta-links">
-<a class="button" href="http://codecanyon.net/item/ss-testimonials-for-wordpress/14043562">Buy Now</a>
+<a class="button" href="http://codecanyon.net/item/stupid-simple-testimonials-for-wordpress/14043562">Buy Now</a>
 <a class="button" href="http://demo.routerchowder.com/ss-testimonials/">See Demo</a>
 </div>